nextcloud/documentation/admin_manual/enterprise_ios_app/publishing_ios_app_7.rst

 image requirements.
 You will need a lot of them, in specific sizes and formats, and they're all listed on the ownBrander page.

 There are three sections: Required, Suggested, and Advanced.
+The Required sections contains all of the required elements that you must configure.
+Suggested and Advanced allow additional customizations.

+When you have completed and submitted your app, email your three provisioning profiles and P12 certificate to branding@owncloud.com.

 Required Section
 ----------------